Motorcycle Accident Lawyers Serving Asheville, NC

 While some accidents involving motor vehicles can be minor, that isn’t the case for motorcycle crashes.
-When a motorcyclist is in a collision with another vehicle, the biker usually sustains the greatest amount of injuries.
-This is due to the fact that bikers have very little protection surrounding them in case of an accident.
+When a motorcyclist is in a collision with another vehicle, the biker usually sustains the greatest number of injuries.

 Why Are Motorcycle Accident Claims More Complicated?

 While any accident claim may come with some complications, this is especially true for accidents involving motorcycles.
 That’s why you need a lawyer who will fight for you.

 Jurors, judges, and insurance companies continue to see bikers as reckless and aggressive.
 Of course, this isn’t true.
 As unfair as the stereotypes may be, you can count on the at-fault driver’s insurance company to use anti-biker prejudice to their advantage.
 Don’t let them!

 One of the biggest complications in motorcycle accident cases is that the injuries are far more severe than those from a crash involving only cars.
 You can’t settle a claim until you know the full extent of your losses.

 Typically, you won’t know this until several months after your accident.
 This can make cases drag out and become much more complicated than an accident involving two cars.Schedule a Free Consultation Now

 Bruce was professional and efficient in representing me.
 He took on my case when other attorney’s would not. — B. Freeman